 Error messages Suggested remedies Lens is locked The lens is locked.
-Rotate the lens counter-clockwise until you hear a click. (p.
-46) Card Error Turn off your camera, and then turn it on again.
+Rotate the lens counter- clockwise until you hear a click. (p.
+35) Card Error Turn off your camera, and then turn it on again.
 Remove your memory card and insert it again.
 Format your memory card.
 Low Battery Insert a charged battery or recharge the battery.
 No Image File Capture photos or insert a memory card that contains photos.
 File Error Delete the damaged file or contact a service center.
 Memory Full Delete unnecessary files or insert a new memory card.
+Card Locked You can lock SD, SDHC or SDXC card to prevent files from being deleted.
+Unlock the card when shooting. (p.
+153)

 Error messages Suggested remedies Folder and file number are max values.
 Replace the card File names do not match the DCF standard.
 Transfer the files on the memory card to your computer and format the card. (p.
-155) Error 00 Turn off your camera and remount the lens.
+129) Error 00 Turn off your camera and remount the lens.
 If the message still appears, contact a service center.
 Error 01/02 Turn off your camera, remove the battery, and insert again.
 If the message still appears, contact a service center.